muhafaisal/LearnJava/README.md

 # Note

-This is a collectiong of task from book "Introduction to Java Programming 10th Edition" by Y. Daniel Liang
+This is a collection of task from book "Introduction to Java Programming 10th Edition" by Y. Daniel Liang